DataTalksClub/machine-learning-zoomcamp/05-deployment/06-docker.md

 ## Installing Docker
 To isolate more our project file from our system machine, there is an option named Docker.
-With Docker you are able to pack all your project is a system that you want and run it in any system machine.
+With Docker you are able to pack all your project in the system that you want and run it in any other machine system.
 For example if you want Ubuntu 20.4 you can have it in a mac or windows machine or other operating systems. <br>
 To get started with Docker for the churn prediction project you can follow the instructions below.

 ### Ubuntu